ycechungAI/podman-desktop/CONTRIBUTING.md

 ## Providing Extensions

 Some of the best features of Podman Desktop aren't even in this repository!
-We've created an API so that the capabilities of Podman Desktop can be expanded by installing [extensions](https://podman-desktop.io/extensions).
+Podman Desktop provides a set of API that expands its capabilities by installing [extensions](https://podman-desktop.io/extensions).

-Extensions can add support for new container engines, command line tools, Kubernetes providers, or add elements to the UI like actions, badges, or views.
+Extensions add support for new container engines, command line tools, Kubernetes providers, or add elements to the UI like actions, badges, or views.
 You can create your own extension and contribute it to the catalog for others to use.